ianpreston/redditfs/README.md

 # redditfs

-Everything is better in an 80x25 green-and-black terminal -- even Reddit! `redditfs` maps a subreddit of your choice to a FUSE filesystem, so you can use your favorite shell (or GUI file browser, or SSH, or FTP) to browse Reddit.
+Everything is better in an 80x25 green-and-black terminal -- even Reddit! `redditfs` maps subreddits to a FUSE filesystem, so you can use your favorite shell (or GUI file browser, or SSH, or FTP) to browse Reddit.

 ## Example